- Buy XTZ and 50+ other cryptos

 If you’re looking to add some Tezos to your portfolio, keep reading for step-by-step instructions on how to buy XTZ.

-This is our quick guide to just one way of buying XTZ.
+This is our quick guide to just one way to buy XTZ.
 Compare some other options in the table below.

 For the purposes of this example, we’ll look at how to buy Tezos with US dollars on Kraken.